Cynthia D. Caraballo-Hunt, MD

 Where I practice

 I am originally from Ohio.
 My mother (an X-ray technician) and grandmother (nurse) both trained at MetroGeneral (now MetroHealth) in Cleveland, where I also trained to be a family physician.
 My mother worked for Kaiser Permanente in Cleveland for more than 20 years, and I was a member of Kaiser Permanente growing up.
 I am so excited now to be part of this organization, caring for people in the Pacific Northwest.
-I moved to Oregon about 15 years ago with my family to make a life in this wonderful state.
 When I’m not working, I like to travel, cook, swim, ski, ride horses, run, cycle, and occasionally play the piano.

 About my practice

 Several dynamic attending physicians in my residency inspired me to practice full-spectrum family medicine.
-Now I enjoy caring for the entire family, from birthing infants to helping members when they are preparing to die.
+Now I enjoy caring for the entire family, from birthing infants and caring for newborns, to helping members when they are preparing to die.
 I would hope that every patient feels better when they leave our office than when they arrived.
-It is exciting to provide high-quality care to Kaiser Permanente members and also to support residents in their training—a journey that I find both personally and professionally rewarding.
+It is exciting to provide high-quality care to Kaiser Permanente members and also to support residents in their training — a journey that I find both personally and professionally rewarding.
 My patients have been such a great source of learning to me, and I know that they will continue to teach our students and residents.

 How I thrive